kavya-sree-chandhi/Youth-Smoking-and-Drug-Analysis-ML-Insights/README.md

 The results of the analysis and predictions are visualized using plots and interpreted to provide insights into youth smoking and drug use patterns.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.